-ESCAP Expert Paper: New developments in the diagnosis and treatment of adolescent anorexia nervosa-a European perspective
+ESCAP Expert Paper: New developments in the diagnosis and treatment of adolescent anorexia nervosa a European perspective

-Beate Herpertz-Dahlmann 1 · Annemarie van Elburg 2 · Josefina Castro-Fornieles 3 · Ulrike Schmidt 4
+Beate Herpertz-Dahlmann $^1\cdot$ Annemarie van Elburg $^2\cdot$ Josefina Castro-Fornieles $^3\cdot$ Ulrike Schmidt $^4$

-Received: 21 March 2015 / Accepted: 15 July 2015 / Published online: 31 July 2015 © The Author(s) 2015.
+Received: 21 March 2015 / Accepted: 15 July 2015 © The Author(s) 2015.
 This article is published with open access at Springerlink.com

 Abstract Anorexia nervosa is a potentially life-threatening disorder with a typical onset in adolescence and high rates of medical complications and psychiatric comorbidity.
 This article summarizes issues relating to classification in DSM-5 and presents a narrative review of key evidence-based medical and behavioral interventions for adolescent AN and subthreshold restricting eating disorders, mainly, but not exclusively published between 2012 and 2014.
 In addition, it systematically compares the clinical guidelines of four European countries (Germany, Spain, The Netherlands, and United Kingdom) and outlines common clinical practice, in relation to treatment settings, nutritional rehabilitation, family-oriented and individual psychotherapy, and psychopharmacological treatment.
-With the exception of family-based treatment, which is mainly evaluated and practiced in Anglo-American countries, the evidence base is weak, especially for medical interventions such as refeeding and pharmacological intervention.
-There is a need for common European research efforts, to improve the available evidence base and resulting clinical guidance.
+With the exception of family-based treatment, which is mainly evaluated and practiced in Anglo-American countries, the evidence base is weak, especially for medical interventions such as refeeding and